-AutoPACMEN allows one to apply the sMOMENT method of automatically expanding a stoichiometric metabolic model with protein allocation constraints (Bekiaris & Klamt, in submission).
-AutoPACMEN consists of 2 parts:
+AutoPACMEN allows one to apply the sMOMENT method of automatically expanding a stoichiometric metabolic model with protein allocation constraints (as described in further detail in Bekiaris & Klamt, 2020).

-AutoPACMEN's manual can be found as "manual.pdf" or "manual.odt" in the "docs" subfolder of the "autopacmen" folder.
+The combined manual for autopacmen-Paulocracy and the Model Calibrator can be found as "manual.pdf" or LibreOffice-compatible "manual.odt" in the "docs" subfolder folder.
 It explains the manual installation process (without pip, see next chapter for the installation with pip) and usage of AutoPACMEN in detail.

-An HTML documentation of the source code of AutoPACMEN's Python modules can be found under the main folder's subfolder "html".
+An additional HTML documentation of the source code of AutoPACMEN's Python modules can be found under the "autopacmen" folder's subfolder "html".
 This HTML documentation was automatically generated using pdoc3 (link accessed on Oct 30, 2019).
-The HTML documentation's starting point is "index.html" in the "./html/autopacmen" subfolder.
+The HTML documentation's starting point is "index.html" in the "./autopacmen/html/autopacmen" subfolder.

-You can install the Python parts of AutoPACMEN's latest release from PyPI using pip as follows:
+You can install autopacmen-Paulocracy from PyPI using pip as follows:

 pip install autopacmen-Paulocracy